Rodolfo Arruabarrena: International career

-El Vasco played five matches with the Argentina national football team, as well as several with the youth team.
+El Vasco played five matches with the Argentina national team, as well as several with the youth team.
 Arruabarrena made his first cap against Chile in 1994.
 He also played some matches in 1995 and one against England on 23 February 2000.
 Arruabarrena was not called up again for national team duty until September 2006, when Alfio Basile called him for a friendly match against Spain, and then again in February 2007 for another friendly against France.
 Arruabarrena was also called up for another friendly match against Chile on 18 April 2007 but he was left on the substitutes' bench.